 - Tap “More Settings”

 Clash of Clans has both a global chat and a clan chat.
 If you see any inappropriate messages being sent from a specific user, you can mute them.
 Your child will never see their messages again.
 Here’s what you need to do:

 - Tap on the name of the user you want to mute

 Aside from tapping “Mute”, you could also tap “Report” if you think the user has not obeyed the game’s guidelines.

 Disabling In-App Purchases

 This feature isn’t part of Clash of Clans’ settings.
 Instead, it’s part of your operating system’s features.
 You can disable in-app purchases on your phone whether you’re an iOS user or an Android user.
 This feature particularly comes in handy when you hand your phone to your child and leave them alone.

 Should I Let My Kid Play Clash of Clans?

-- Limit your child’s screen time playing Clash of Clans
+- Set time limits for playing Clash of Clans

 - Allow you to block all apps instantly to get your child’s attention